Wilde Träume / Wild dreams, 2020

 with extensive installations and drawings, in addition to a curious, experimental collection of (personal)

 found objects and assemblages.
-Simple pieces of wood with furrows and notches in the Middle Ages such
+Simple pieces of wood with furrows and notches in

 as the notched wood served as a reminder to document debts, stories and events.
 The Inuits of Greenland